GPUOpen-LibrariesAndSDKs/Capsaicin/docs/development/architecture.md

 The basic building blocks of Capsaicin can be viewed as follows:
 - CapsaicinInternal
     - Renderer(s)
     - RenderTechnique(s)

 ## CapsaicinInternal

 This is the internal framework entity responsible for managing and performing all engine operations.
 CapsaicinInternal contains all the internal framework data and is responsible for:
 - Loading scene data into internal data formats
     - Mesh data
     - Internal light lists
     - Material data
     - Ray tracing acceleration structures
     - Camera data
 - Managing and setting up the Renderer(s) and RenderTechnique(s)
-		- Creating and managing shared resources (AOVs, shared buffers etc.)
+    - Creating and managing shared resources (shared textures, shared buffers etc.)
 - Performing per-frame operations
     - Updating internal data
     - Running animations
     - Calling render operations

 ## Renderer